duckduckgo/duckduckgo-help-pages/_docs/privacy-pro/using-privacy-pro-outside-us.md

 ## Is Identity Theft Restoration available outside the U.S.?

 Yes, [Identity Theft Restoration]({{ site.baseurl}}/privacy-pro/identity-theft-restoration) is available to all subscribers, though features and coverage vary by region.
 Regardless of region, all subscribers get a dedicated case manager to support you through the restoration process.
 In Canada, the E.U., and the U.K., reps don’t work directly with your financial institutions, but they'll provide expert guidance to help you navigate it all.
 Outside the U.S., Identity Theft Restoration services are available in English, Spanish, French, Italian, and German.
+If a case manager who speaks your selected language is not available, an interpreter may be provided.

 ## Is Personal Information Removal available outside the U.S.?